Barsy-Barsevich/QuaternionLib_Barsotion/README.md

-# QuaternionLib_Barsotion for Inertial Navigation Systems
+# A simple quaternion lib for inertial navigation systems